 Most of the fires that have occurred in the area over the last 20 years have received some level of restoration efforts.
 The Goose (2019), Goose Creek (2018), Delano and Dry Gulch (2017) fire, through partnership with the BLM and the Winecup Gamble Ranch LLC have all received some level of restoration in the last 5 years.
 Many game animals that use Unit 081 in the winter spend the summer in Idaho.
 This includes antelope, elk, moose, and deer.
-In 2020, there was a 90,000-acre fire (Badger) in Idaho that burned excellent summer range.
+In 2020, the 90,000-acre Badger fire Badger in Idaho that burned excellent summer range.
 Various fire rehabilitation treatments have included imazapic treatment to combat cheatgrass establishment and aerial as well as drill seeding efforts.
 The success of these treatments has been good, but it will take a long time for the sagebrush, bitterbrush, and mahogany to recover.

-A long-awaited Environmental Assessment (EA) is currently being analyzed by the Bureau of Land Management's (BLM) Wells Field Office for numerous vegetation treatments within this unit group.
+A long-awaited EA is currently being analyzed by the BLM's Wells Field Office for numerous vegetation treatments within this unit group.
 Once the assessment is completed, possible treatments may include removal of encroaching juniper, herbicide application, and creating fuel breaks with the intent of reducing large acreage fires.
 Once signed, this EA should provide enough acreage on public land to identify and implement projects for years.
 Each of the treatments should increase the health of the sagebrush ecosystem and benefit the wildlife that depend on it.